 - From here, we need the following customization to transform this chart into a sales funnel chart.

-- Now, select vertical axis and change category in reverse order.
+- Now, select the vertical axis and change the category in reverse order.
 Format Axis → Axis Options → Axis Position.

 - In the end, select data bars and change gap width to 0%.
 Format Data Series → Series Option → Gap Width.

-- And, now, you have neat and clean sales funnel chart to use as a template.
+- And now, you have a neat and clean funnel chart to use as a template.